nextauthjs/next-auth/docs/docs/getting-started/upgrade-to-v5.md

 import { auth } from 'auth'
 ```

-The old configuration file, contained in the API Route (`pages/api/auth/[...nextauth].ts`), now simply becomes a simple 3-line handler for `GET` and `POST` requests for those paths.
+The old configuration file, contained in the API Route (`pages/api/auth/[...nextauth].ts`), now becomes a simple 3-line handler for `GET` and `POST` requests for those paths.

 ```ts title="app/api/auth/[...nextauth]/route.tsx"
 import { handlers } from "./auth"